goop

 Keep Learning

 There is so much you can learn about tied-up sex, bondage, BDSM, and fetishes if you’re into it.
 Don’t think that one hard-core sex is enough to satisfy both of your needs if vanilla sex is no longer doing it for you.
-There are so many variations you can try out, from role-playing to different tools and toys that might help you improve your sexual life.
+There are so many variations you can try out.
+From role-playing to different tools and toys that might help you improve your sexual life.

 You can find different sources online that can teach you how to make your BDSM side alive and satisfied.
 With plenty of online courses, books, blogs, and forums, you will have no issues finding interesting ideas that you’ll be eager to try out with your partner in the bedroom.